New Testament Greek beginners: module 1

 What is the course about?

-The course aims at offering a fast-track gateway into the language of the New Testament so that students can start reading unadapted phrases, sentences, and passages from the Gospels while learning or brushing up their Koine Greek grammar.
+The course aims at offering a fast-track gateway into Koine Greek so that students can start reading unadapted passages from the New Testament.

 What will we cover?

 We shall be using the textbook “Complete New Testament Greek” (2018 edition), a textbook designed so that students can read Greek phrases and sentences from the New Testament right from the start, while topics of interest for New Testament studies are introduced alongside grammar instruction.
 We shall start from from Section 13 in Betts’ Complete New Testament Greek.The pace of the course may vary depending on the students’ progress.
 When appropriate, the teacher will provide handouts with grammar notes and sample sentences.

 By the end of this course you should be able to...